gamaral/rpi-buildroot/README.md

 Buildroot for Raspberry Pi
 ==========================

-This buildroot fork will produce a very light-weight and trimmed down toolchain, rootfs and kernel for the Raspberry Pi.
+This buildroot *overlay* will produce a very light-weight and trimmed down toolchain, rootfs and kernel for the Raspberry Pi.
 It's intended for **advanced users** and specific embedded applications.